 This is one of the most used leading indicators (leading, because trading signals are generated before anticipated price movements).

 J. Welles Wilder, Jr. introduced the Relative Strength Index, which measures the velocity of price movements of trading instruments (stocks, commodity futures, bonds, forex etc.) over a specified period of time.

 The formula for calculating RSI is as follows

 RSI = 100 – 100 / (1 + RS)

 RS = Average Gain over specified period/ Average loss over the same period

-A lower period count (like 10) will generate more frequent buy and sell signals (also wrong signals with more frequency) and a higher period count (like 20) will generate lesser number of buy and sell signals (with probability of excluding some genuine buy and sell signals generated in 14 periods).
+A lower period count (like 10) will generate more frequent buy and sell signals (also wrong signals with more frequency) and a higher period count (like 20) will generate a lesser number of buy and sell signals (with a probability of excluding some genuine buy and sell signals generated in 14 periods).

 In a more volatile market or a strong bull market, a user can define above 80 levels as overbought level as shown in figure 2, in MCX gold hourly chart.

 In a similar volatile market and a strong bear market below 20 level as an oversold region.
 We can see below in figure 3 (a daily chart of WTI crude oil)

 The RSI Trading strategy is used in more than one way to either initiate a fresh position or close a previously open position.